North Carolina Highway 42: Clayton to Wilson

-NC 42 enters into Clayton from the west along Lombard Street.
-Past Guy Road, several commercial stores are located adjacent to the highway, along with an elementary school.
-The highway meets US 70 Business at an incomplete interchange southwest of downtown Clayton.
-Westbound NC 42 follows Barbour and Hamby Streets before intersecting Lombard Street.
-NC 42 turns to the east to follow along US 70.
-The two highways follow concurrently for 1.2 mi before NC 42 bears northeast along its own four lane highway.
+Southeast of Clayton, NC 36 intersects US 70.
+The route transitions back to NC 42 at the intersection and continues northeastward as four lane highway.
 The highway bears further to the east before passing by several research and industrial buildings.
 As the highway continues east, it crosses the Neuse River, another elementary school along with multiple residential developments.
 NC 42 intersects NC 96 southwest of the unincorporated community of Jordan.
 1.7 mi after intersecting NC 96, NC 42 intersects NC 39 and turns toward the northeast, before making another slight turn to the east.
 Continuing east, NC 42 meets NC 222 and the highway's share a brief 0.2 mi concurrency.
 From there, NC 42 and Little Creek begin to parallel each other.
 Several accesses to Buckhorn Reservoir are located along the northern side of NC 42.
 Just past the reservoir, NC 42 meets up with NC 581, and begins a turn to the northeast to parallel I-95.
 NC 42 makes a slight turn to the east and meets up with I-95 at exit 116.
 Past I-95, NC 42 becomes a four lane divided highway.
 The highway meets up with I-587, I-795, and US 264 at exit 40 west of Wilson where you can see the beautiful Wilson skyline.
 NC 42 makes a turn to the northeast before turning back to the east and entering into Wilson from the east.